mikefarah/yq/usage/output-format.md

 # Output format

-These flags are available for all `yq` commands.&#x20;
+These flags are available for all `yq` commands.

 ## Color

 By default, `yq` prints with colours if it detects a terminal.
-You can manully this by using either
+You can manually change this by using either

-The `--colors/-C`flag to force print with colors.&#x20;
+The `--colors/-C` flag to force print with colors.

-The \``--no-colors/-M` flag to force print without colours
+The `--no-colors/-M` flag to force print without colours

 ## Pretty Print